(Acquisition or JV Opportunity)

 Multiple Large Targets

 Property-wide airborne magnetic surveys has delineated multiple large magnetic areas prospective in magnetite-serpentinite rocks.
-These targets have the potential for hosting large, bulk-tonnage nickel deposits, similar or larger in nature, to the company’s nearby Beaver nickel-cobalt project.
+These targets have the potential for hosting large, bulk-tonnage, nickel-magnesium deposits, similar or larger in nature, to the company’s nearby Beaver magnesium-nickel project.

 Inomin acquired the Lynx property by staking in 2019 following a site visit that confirmed the existence of extensive nickel in outcroppings.
-The property is in a similar geological environment as the company’s nearby Beaver nickel-cobalt property located just 11 kilometres north.
-As the Lynx and Beaver properties are near the Gibraltar and Mount Polley porphyry deposits – representative of major hydrothermal activity – the district is geological conducive for hosting substantial mineral deposits.
-Given the widespread nickel occurrences at Lynx and Beaver, the region could develop into a significant new nickel camp.
+The property is in a similar geological environment as the company’s nearby Beaver magnesium-nickel property located just 10 kilometres north.
+As the Lynx and Beaver properties are near the Gibraltar and Mount Polley porphyry deposits – representative of major hydrothermal activity – the district is geological conducive for hosting substantial polymetallic mineral deposits.
+Given the widespread nickel occurrences at Lynx and Beaver, the region could develop into a significant new critical minerals district.

 The Lynx property is ideally located in south-central British Columbia, 30 kilometres from the town of Williams Lake and 30 kilometres southeast of the Gibraltar mine, the second largest open-pit copper mine in Canada.
 The property is easily accessible by paved roads, and forestry service roads allow easy access to all parts of the property.
 Additionally, electric power is close to the property.